peter88213/nvhelp-de/source/character_view.rst

 The character's Titel as shown on the Karteikarte is used as a short name at several places.
 The full name can be entered separately.
-Editing kann mit der Eingabetaste beendet werden.
+Die Bearbeitung kann mit der Eingabetaste beendet werden.

 alias
 -----